dragonSwords98/fansite-analytics-challenge/NOTES.md

 ## testing
 -------
-did not approach this in a test-driven style, which I don't currently practice however, if I were to write these tests up, it would be sensible to have unit tests for each class, test each method for the good, bad, ugly, and edge cases and complete them with process tests, where we provide valid and invalid log files of mixed sizes to test
+did not approach this in a test-driven style, which I don't currently practice however, if time permitted, and I were to write these tests up, it would be sensible to have unit tests for each class, test each method for the good, bad, ugly, and edge cases and complete them with process tests, where we provide valid and invalid log files of mixed sizes to test